johndpope/RSA-for-object-detection/README.md

 Codebase for *Recurrent Scale Approximation for Object Detection in CNN* published at **ICCV 2017**, [[arXiv]](https://arxiv.org/).
 Here we offer the training and test code for two modules in the paper, `scale-forecast network` and `recurrent scale approximation (RSA)`.
 Models for face detection trained on some open datasets are also provided.

+**Note:** This project is still underway.
+Please stay tuned for more features soon!

 ## Codebase at a Glance